LeaderPortfolio

 2014

-Vice President of FIDE
+FIDE Vice President

 2014

-President of the Russian Chess Federation
+President of Russian Chess Federation

 Elected President of the Russian Chess Federation.